xynny/RarePeople/README.md

 Clone this repo and open index.html in a browser and type in your bitcoin address.
 You should be able to see what cards you own!

+# Usecases:

+There are many usecases for RarePeople for any company.
+Here are some:

+1. Marketing - Imagine telling everyone at Spark Summit that a limited number of digital MATEI or REYNOLD cards are up for grabs.
+They will be scooped up very quickly and traded.
+Limited edition cards can also be released for the speakers at our conferences.

+2. Workplace verification/digital identification - RarePeople can be issued to employees as identification.
+Since the blockchain is an open ledger only those who worked here would have these assets given to them.
+If a person can send out one of these special cards then it would reasonably prove that they are an employee.

+3. Sprint planning - Plan your sprints in terms of how many XYNNY or MATEI you need!
+It would serve as ownership and a contract.

+4. Rewards - Do people actually care about highfives on FIVE-TEN or whatever that system is?
+Buy a card from a coworker as appreciation!

+AND MANY MANY MORE...